Summary

-In this chapter we explored some of the basic criteria for critical thinking.
+In this chapter, we explored some of the basic criteria for critical thinking.
 We looked at eight steps in processing an idea and then differentiated between formal and informal fallacies.
-We saw that formal fallacies depend of the form of the argument while informal fallacies often appeal to psychological states in the absence of context.
+We saw that formal fallacies depend on the form of the argument, while informal fallacies often appeal to psychological states in the absence of context.

 Key Takeaways